| |

 Warren Buffet

-FAQ: Should I transfer my pension to new employer
+FAQ: Should I transfer my pension to my new employer

 Is it a good idea to transfer my pension?

-There is no one-size-fits-all answer to this question, as the best course of action for you will depend on your personal financial situation.
+There is no one-size-fits-all answer to this question, as your best course of action will depend on your financial situation.
 However, transferring your pension to your new employer can be a good idea if you want to consolidate your retirement savings into one account.
 Speak with your pension provider to determine if transferring your pension has any negatives.

 Will I lose money if I transfer my pension?